open-headset-interconnect-standard/ohis/Open-Headset-Interconnect-Standard.md

 * User Device: Commonly referred to as "the headset" in this document, but isn't necessarily an actual headset.
 Any device that consumes the Headphone signal from the Radio, and generates a Microhphone signal sent to the Radio, and is capable of triggering the PTT, is considered a User device.
 It could be a separate headphone, mic on a boom arm, and a foot switch.
 Or it could be a "speaker-mic" as commonly found on HTs.
 * Radio Device: Again, this is not necessarily a Radio.
 Any device that consumes a Microphone signal and generates a Headphone signal, and (optionally) does something useful with the PTT signal, is considered a Radio device.
 It could be a computer audio interface, or a BlueTooth connection to a phone.

 ## 5.2.
-Physical: Cables and Connectors
+Physical

+### 5.2.1.
+Connector

 The connector is an 8P8C Modular connector, commonly ([but incorrectly](https://en.wikipedia.org/wiki/Modular_connector#8P8C)) referred to as an RJ-45.

-Given that nearly the entire telephony and networking industry has adopted the (technically-incorrect) use of "RJ-45", we will also refer to it as "RJ-45" in this document despite the technically-incorrectness of the term.
+### 5.2.2.
+Cables

 The cables used must be wired as TIA-568B.
 Specifically, OHIS assumes wires are paired as described in TIA-568B: 1&2, 3&6, 4&5, 7&8.
 (TIA-568A also works for straight-through cables (pairs are on the same pins), but when pair colors are discussed in this document we will use TIA-568B colors.)

 The above allows the use of common off-the-shelf "Ethernet" cables for use when connecting OHIS devices.
 Any category from Cat5 or above will work; OHIS has no high-speed requirements on the cable.

+### 5.2.3.
+Shielded Cables

 Shielded cables are preferred, but not required.
 Either whole-cable shields, like used in Cat5 STP, or per-pair shields, like used in Cat6A and above, will work.
 When per-pair shields are used, all shields are terminated together.

+Shields Must be connected to Power Ground on the Radio side, and Must Not be connected at the User side (to prevent Ground loops.  **TODO** Is this really the right thing to do?)

+### 5.2.4.
+Sockets or Pigtails?

+Both OHIS User and Radio May use 8P8C Sockets, which would use a "standard Ethernet cable" to connect the two.

+An OHIS User device May incorporate the cable directly into the device, creating a "pig tail" that connects directly to OHIS Radio device.

+OHIS Radio devices Must be a socket, and May Not have integrated cables.

 ## 5.3.
 Electrical